ljili1/NagramXF/README.md

 3. For FCM support: Replace `TMessagesProj/google-services.json` with your own configuration file.

 4. Open the project in Android Studio to start building.

+## Notice

+This project reverse-engineered and uses some code from closed-source projects.

 ## Acknowledgments